andrekramer/erdna/README.md

 and those in the files in the examples directory.
 Full Scheme macros and callcc are not covered.
 Supports Promises via Javascript async/await and so can request the Web (see examples/async).
-What if the Web was programmable in a uniform but flexible syntax?
+Bootstraps a simple object system so that functional, procedural and object-orientated programming can be used, What if the Web was programmable in a uniform but flexible syntax?

 to clone: